LDonn32/principles_of_data_analytics/README.md

 # Principles of Data Analytics

 By Laura Donnelly

+## Contact Details:
 Student ID: G00472977

 Contact Email: G00472977@atu.ie

 ## TO DO -

-Add in explaination of mean, min etc and some of the forumlas

-Check req.txt file and add missing packages

-Tidy up Task 3 and Task 9 references.
-Task 3's code could be cleaner, look back over it, looks like I did the medium twice, two different ways.
+Tidy up Task 9 references.
+Task 9 i have using r2 score and manually doing it, will prob go with r2 score version of code as it is easier, but need to add clearer comments, markdown explainations as well as double check references are in write place and all added, none missed.
+Should be last task to do before going over everything and moving all imports to the top

 Go over the read me and typos